aitibimah/split-blogger-post/README.md

  <br>
 ----------- Add html code to your template -----------<br>
 1. Go to Blogger Theme and Click the Edit HTML Button.<br>
-2. Click around the Code and Press Ctrl+F and Search "\<data:post.body/>" .<br><br>
+2. Click around the Code and Press Ctrl+F and Search \<data:post.body/>.<br><br>
-In the most blogger templates, this tag exists at least twice, or more than once.
-But how can we find the right tag that we need. you can add afetr eatch one of this tag a comment like "place one" like the exemple bellow.<br><br>
+>In the most blogger templates, this tag exists at least twice, or more than once.
+But how can we find the right tag that we need. you can add afetr eatch one of this tag a comment like "place one" like the exemple bellow.
-the tag "\<data:post.body/>" and replace

-image here<br>
+<br><br>image here<br>

 3. Save the template and go to your website, and check one of your post to figure out the right place.<br>

 in my case the right place is the third place as you can see in the image bellow.<br>

----image here---<br>
+<br><br>---image here---<br>

-4. Remove the tag "\<data:post.body/>" and replace it with the code in the body.html file.<br>
+4. Remove the tag \<data:post.body/> and replace it with the code in the body.html file.<br>

-the tag "\<data:post.body/>" and replace
 ----------- Add the javascripte code to your template -----------<br>

 1. Click around the Code and Press Ctrl+F and Search for the close tag \</body>. <br>